fmount/fmount.github.io/about.md

 What I do
 ---------

-I'm currently employed by a large Telco company, where I work as a System Engineer.
+I'm currently employed by a large Telco company, where I work as a Cloud System Engineer focusing on Openstack Infrastructures.
-I started out as a Linux System Engineer on the Operations Engineering team, responsible for the infrastructure and architecture of our systems, as well as maintenance and support of production and non-production environments.
-My areas of specialization included automation, Puppet, and monitoring (specifically Nagios, Graphite, statsd, and Diamond), but I'm also active as a software developer in many open source projects.
+I started out as a Linux System Engineer on the Ops Eng team, responsible for the infrastructure and architecture of our systems, as well as maintenance and support of production and non-production environments.
+My areas of specialization included automation and containerization, but I started my professional career as a Dev, so I'm also active as a in many open source projects.